Frustration-free Hamiltonians supporting Majorana zero edge modes: A broader class of frustration-free Hamiltonians

 \section{A broader class of frustration-free Hamiltonians}

 In the preceding work, we have only considered FF Hamiltonians with certain symmetries, namely translational invariance and fermionic parity conservation.
 However, given a ground space $G_L$, there is a whole family of FF Hamiltonians that share this ground space $G_L$.
 This family is obtained by applying a unitary $U_i$ to each dimer term $h_{i,i+1}$ that only rotates in the range of $h_{i,i+1}$.
 That is, if $H = \sum_i h_{i,i+1}$ is a Hamiltonian with ground space $G_L$, then so is $H_{U} = \sum_i U_i h_{i,i+1} U_i^\dag$ as long as $\ker(h_{i,i+1}) = \ker(U_i h_{i,i+1} U_i^\dag)$ for all $i$.
 Notice that the unitary $U_i$ can be site-dependent, i.e. we can drop translation invariance.
-If we also relax parity conservation then in case (i) we can obtain a dimer Hamiltonians like Eq.\ \eqref{eq_H'} with an antisymmetric Dzyaloshinskii-Moriya interaction $XZ-ZX$ \cite{Dzya,Moriya}.
+If we also relax parity conservation then in case (i) we can obtain spin dimer Hamiltonians like Eq.\ \eqref{eq_H'} with an antisymmetric Dzyaloshinskii-Moriya interaction $XZ-ZX$ \cite{Dzya,Moriya}.
 However, because the system is frustration-free, the coefficients in the dimer Hamiltonian are not independent and so the antisymmetric interaction always appears along with an additional local transverse magnetic field in the $X$ direction.
-In the fermionic picture, such Dzyaloshinskii-Moriya terms are highly non-local due to the string operators from the Jordan-Wigner transformation (see Appendix \ref{app_JW}) and therefore are of limited relevance for physical fermionic systems.